Board of Directors - Bios

 Mr. Erickson earned a Bachelor of Business Administration from Middle Tennessee State University.
 He currently lives in Nashville with his wife and two dogs.

-Mr. Feeney is the Commercial Banking Senior Relationship Manager with Fifth Third Bank.
+Mr. Feeney is the Senior Vice President and Commercial Banking Team Lead with Fifth Third Bank.
 He grew up in Greenville, South Carolina, and later attended Clemson University.
 Tom and his best friend (wife Kelly) have been married for 25 years and have 3 children; boys ages 16, 20, and 22.
 The Feeney’s moved to Nashville from Atlanta 5 years ago.
 Tom joined Fifth Third Bank in July of 2017 after a long career with Bank of America.
 In addition to his current role, Tom is also a member of the Tennessee Leadership team with Fifth Third Bank.
 Tom also serves on the Board of Directors for Habitat for Humanity Williamson Maury; as well the Board of Directors for Creating a More Mobile Community.
 He previously served on the Board of Directors for HomeAid in Atlanta as well.
 Tom is an active member in several organizations including: Rotary Club of Nashville, Association for Corporate Growth Tennessee, Williamson Inc., Nashville Chamber of Commerce Partnership 2020.
 He is an avid volunteer with United Way, Second Harvest Food Bank, and Room in the Inn.

 CASSIE LYNN FOOTE